Lesbian/Feminist/Queer Arts Festivals

 National Queer Arts Festival – Since 1998, QCC has organized an annual month-long National Queer Arts Festival in California.
 USA.
 To date, these Festivals have presented more than 400 different events featuring over 1000 Queer artists including Alice Walker, Robert Rauschenberg, Bill T. Jones, Ester Hernandez, Adrienne Rich, Marga Gomez, Justin Chin, Cherrie Moraga and Dorothy Allison.
 The 2006 Festival attracted more than 65,000 people.
 The festival is held annually in the month of June.

-Pride in Art Society, Canada, creates opportunities for dialogue between queer artists from different disciplines, encourages visibility and appreciation of queer art and artists through the presentation of events, including a multidiciplinary Pride Arts Festival in Vancouver, Canada.
+Pride in Art Society, Canada, creates opportunities for dialogue between queer artists from different disciplines, encourages visibility and appreciation of queer art and artists through the presentation of events, including a multidiciplinary Queer Arts Festival in Vancouver, Canada.
 You can find ‘Pride in Art Society’ and the Queer Arts Festival on Facebook.

 Queer Pin@y Conference at UCLA, US.
 QPC is an annual conference that brings together queer Pilipino and Pilipino Americans and their allies to engage issues relevant to our communities, through workshops, dialogue, art, community building, and celebration.